-These sweet and savory palmiers are a super easy appetizer to make when expecting last minute company!
+These easy savory palmiers are a super easy appetizer to make when expecting last minute company!
 Rolled puff pastry dough filled with a creamy Dijon spread, bacon and spicy cheddar cheese finished with maple syrup!
 Your guests will rave over these!

-These sweet n' spicy palmiers are a delicious puff pastry appetizer that your guests will love!
+These savory palmiers are a delicious puff pastry appetizer that your guests will love!
 They are made with store-bought puff pastry dough which I always like to keep in my freezer for last minute appetizers.

 I spread a creamy dijon sauce onto the puff pastry dough.
 Then I sprinkled some maple bacon and habanero cheese on top.
 Easy and packed with flavor!